No. 640,209.Patented Jan. 2, 1900.

 The same letters of reference designate the same parts in all the figures.

 As to the disposition of the abutment, this may be varied to a large extent.
-Thus the abutment may be formed as shown at
+Thus the abutment may be formed as shown at k, forming the end of the groove e, the shape being somewhat similar to that shown in Figs. 1 and 2, so that the part l of the blade is pressed into it by depressing the lever d.

 The lever may be inverted—that is to say, it may be disposed—so as to move down toward the razor-handle instead of turning toward the front end of the blade.
 It then acts to force the blade against an abutment arranged at a point of the blade-carrier between the lever and the end of the blade—for example, near the front end of the blade-carrier.
+Fig. 5 shows a convenient arrangement of this kind, in which the abutment is formed by a pin h, which passes across the groove in the blade-carrier and with which the blade engages by the side q of a recess r.

 A razor comprising a blade-carrier grooved to receive the blade, a locking-lever pivotally connected with said carrier and provided with a cam-head, an abutment on the carrier, and a removable blade provided with a projection on its back having a cam-face engaged by the cam-head of the aforesaid locking-lever, and a seat-face engaging the abutment on the carrier, the cam-head of said lever acting to draw the blade into the carrier-groove and force the seat-face of said blade against and hold it to said abutment, substantially as set forth.